The importance of Human Factors research in product design

 Conclusion – is HF research worth it?

 Human Factors research is undoubtedly complex.
 Manufacturers must take time and care to produce clear quotas and to react proactively to the research outcomes.
 Participants must be willing to donate their time, and to part with sensitive information, usually for modest financial reward.
 Recruiters themselves are often under a great deal of stress as they balance the needs of their clients with increasingly creative ways to reach some of the most vulnerable members of our society.

 Towards a common goal

 So why go to the trouble of Human Factors research?
 Ultimately, because everyone involved wants the same result: to create positive outcomes for patients.
-Whether that’s enabling a Diabetic adult to lead a fuller life or lowering hospital admissions, the aim is to get better technology into the open market.
+Whether that’s enabling an adult with Diabetes to lead a fuller life or lowering hospital admissions, the aim is to get better technology into the open market.
 This is why we understand just how important it is that each study is a success.